Visiting Olympic and Need A Plan?

 Yes!
 We travel with our 4 children and both sets of our retired parents.
 Although not every activity is for everyone, there are always backup suggestions.

-We write these guides so all the work you should need to do is obtain your lodging, transportation, food and reservations.
+We write these guides so all the work you should need to do is obtain your lodging, transportation, food, and reservations.
 We include maps, the time needed to complete drives and activities, and lodging recommendations.
 We put boxes throughout the guide indicating it’s an item that you will need to take care of before you leave.
-We also give links to websites we think you should check before your leave (Ex: Olympic National Parks website)
+We also give links to websites we think you should check before you leave (Ex: Olympic National Park’s website)

 You will need a car to visit Olympic National Park.
 The only area that offers a shuttle is Hurricane Ridge.